Many students ask us, “Is A GED Bad?” Well, the GED diploma is not bad at all.

 GED Scores

 The GED scoring system includes four stages.
 Scores are indicated on a 100-200 scale, and the below-passing score is in the 100-144 range.
 The 145-164 range equals high school equivalency, and the next two states are college-ready (165-174) and college-ready PLUS credit (175-200).
-Check here -> for more information on GED scoring.
+Check here to learn more about GED scoring.

 At an increasing number of colleges and universities, the last two stages make that applicants are no longer required to submit any college entrance exam scores.